Mooy1/SlimefunTextureGenerator/README.md

 This generator will create a texture pack and generate properties files for item textures.

-It is for Optifine only!
+This is for Optifine only!

+This doesn't currently work with Player Heads.

+if anyone knows how to add flat textures with optifine to player heads, please let me know on discord/github.

 Latest Download: https://github.com/Mooy1/SlimefunTextureGenerator/releases/download/1.0/SlimefunTextureGenerator.v1.0.jar